Aiming Low Is Harder -- Induction for Lower Bounds in Probabilistic Program Verification: Lower bounds on the expected runtime

-We call an $I$ that satisfies $I \preceq \charertnoindex{\guard}{C}{t}(I)$ a \emph{runtime subinvariant}. \end{restatable} {}The proof of \cref{thm:lower_bounds_ert} can be found in \techrep{\cref{app:runtime_proofs}}\cameraready{\cite[App.\ F.1]{arxiv}}.
+The proof of \cref{thm:lower_bounds_ert} can be found in \techrep{\cref{app:runtime_proofs}}\cameraready{\cite[App.\ F.1]{arxiv}}.
 We now illustrate the applicability of \cref{thm:lower_bounds_ert}: \begin{example}[Coupon Collector~\textnormal{ {\cite{doi:10.1002/zamm.19300100113}}}] Consider the well--known coupon collector's problem: There are $N$ different types coupons.
 A collector wants to collect at least one of each type.
 Each time she buys a new coupon, its type is drawn uniformly at random.
 How many coupons does she (expectedly) need to buy in order to have collected at least one coupon of each type?